5 Best Embroidery Digitizing Software for 2023 (Comparisons)

 And as a disclaimer, I am NOT a professional, commercial digitizer but rather a gal who likes to hobby digitize and spent a ton of time researching the differences in software before buying her own!

-The software I mention are more affordable for home-based embroidery enthusiasts and those wanting to dabble in small-scale design production.
-Yes, there are VERY pricey commercial digitizing programs out there that are “better,” but I won’t mention those.
+The software I mention are more affordable for home-based embroidery enthusiasts and those wanting to dabble in smaller-scale design production.
+Yes, there are VERY pricey commercial digitizing programs (like Wilcom’s EmbroideryStudio) out there that are “better,” but I won’t mention those.

-And, if you have sticker shock from these software, check out my best free embroidery software post.
+And, if you have sticker shock, check out my best free embroidery software post.
 This is an excellent place to start if you do not want to purchase something immediately.

-Plus, if you just want straightforward editing software, a thumbnail program, or a design organizer, the free options work great and will save you money.
+Plus, if you just want straightforward editing software, a thumbnail program, or an embroidery design organizer, the free options work great and will save money.

 1. Hatch Embroidery 3